 Dear fellow daughters,

 They say that a mother and daughter have a special bond.
-You're connected by the umbilical cord before you've even take your first breath and if you're lucky, like me, that bond and friendship will only flourish as you get older.
+You're connected by the umbilical cord before you've even taken your first breath and if you're lucky, like me, that bond and friendship will only flourish as you get older.

 Believe me when I say I know the fear you are feeling right now.
 It was a dull day in April when my mum came home from the hospital with my grandparents to tell me the news about her breast cancer.